Discover a new way to teach ethics and philosophy

 Insights and More

-Entrepreneurship facilitator Nic Bolto questions how two students get into philosophy.
-We unpack the origins of Terra Symposium, and where to go next.
+Entrepreneurship facilitator Nic Bolto questions how two students get into philosophy, unpacking the origins of Terra Symposium, and where to next.

 Innovation Aus